meshtastic/design/Meshtastic Powered Logo/README.md

 ![M-PWRD](https://user-images.githubusercontent.com/101295892/235377678-a547c929-840f-41dd-91aa-8780101b71e5.png)
 # Font Info
-The font used is Ubuntu Medium in Regular, you can find the font in the link below:
+The font used is Ubuntu Medium, you can find the font in the link below:

 https://design.ubuntu.com/font
 Ubuntu Font License: https://ubuntu.com/legal/font-licence